mk2/react-native-responsive-size/README.md

 **Simple utility library for calclating sizes against each smartphone screen sizes.
 It helps resizing views with keeping aspect ratio.**

+This library is based on the iPhone 12/13 screen size (which can be changed) and is designed to calculate the View size according to the screen size of each device.
+By determining the base screen size, the aspect ratio can be made the same for all devices.

 ## Usage

 ### Add this library and peer dependencies.